 It is important that before applying wax you check to see if the car has any imperfections.
 We're not referring to dirt, which we've already eliminated in the second step of our guide on how to polish the car.
 We're talking about scratches or even more serious damage.
 If your car is scratched, it is advisable to cover these flaws with a marker specifically for that purpose and that matches the color of your vehicle.

 Protect the delicate parts of the vehicle that do not need any wax or polish to be applied.
 Remember that polishing other car parts requires a different process, such as polishing the headlights.

 Then simply put wax on the surface of the vehicle and polish until the car regains its shine.
 Do it gently, because buffing the car is not something that takes very long, and try to do it bit by bit.
 Never begin polishing the next part of the car until you have finished the first.

 Once finished, you will see that your car will have recovered the shine it had when you first bought it, and you will have saved yourself the expense of a repaint job.
 Repeat the process at regular intervals but avoid doing it on very sunny days, since sunlight is not beneficial for the bodywork.

-If you'd like to read similar articles to How to Polish the Car at Home, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to Polish the Car at Home, we recommend you visit our Car Maintenance and Repair category.